sajjadhussa1n/CS470-Machine-Learning-2025/lectures/week-01_introduction_to_machine_learning/lecture.md

 ![](./images/traditional_approach.png)

-*Figure 1: In traditional programming, data and manually defined rules are combined to produce decisions or outputs.*
+*Figure: In traditional programming, data and manually defined rules are combined to produce decisions or outputs.\**

 ![](./images/ml_approach.png)

-*Figure 2: In machine learning, data and known decisions (labels) are provided to a learning algorithm to produce a model that can generalize to new data.*
+*Figure: In machine learning, data and known decisions (labels) are provided to a learning algorithm to produce a model that can generalize to new data.\**

-**Source:** Adapted from *Aurélien Géron, "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow," 3rd Edition, O’Reilly, 2023.*

----
 ### When to Use Machine Learning

 Machine learning excels when: